science

 Why Is Fragrance in Skincare So Controversial?

-The core problem is multi-layered.
-First, the word "fragrance" (or "parfum" in EU labelling) functions as a legal black box.
-Under current regulations in both the US and the EU, fragrance compounds can be grouped under this single umbrella term, protecting proprietary formulas from competitor copying.
-The Campaign for Safe Cosmetics has repeatedly flagged this as a consumer transparency failure: you have no way of knowing, just from a label, whether a product contains 2 fragrance ingredients or 200.
+The word "fragrance" (or "parfum" in EU labelling) functions as a legal black box.
+Under both US and EU rules, fragrance compounds can be grouped under this umbrella to protect proprietary formulas.
+You have no way of knowing, from a label alone, whether a product contains 2 fragrance ingredients or 200.

-Second, fragrance is pervasive.
-At SkinScore, we have analysed the formulation of over 2,700 skincare products across moisturisers, cleansers, serums, SPFs, and toners.
-Our data shows that approximately 60% contain some form of fragrance, whether listed as "parfum," specific aromatic compounds like linalool or limonene, or essential oils that carry identical allergen risks.
+Fragrance is also pervasive.
+SkinScore has analysed over 2,700 skincare products across moisturisers, cleansers, serums, SPFs and toners.
+Our data shows ~60% contain fragrance, whether listed as "parfum," specific aromatic compounds like linalool or limonene, or essential oils that carry identical allergen risks.

-The International Fragrance Association (IFRA) sets voluntary safety guidelines for fragrance compounds and maintains a library of over 3,600 approved ingredients.
-"Voluntary" is the operative word here.
-There is no mandatory pre-market safety testing for fragrance blends in the US, which is why the regulatory gap between Washington and Brussels matters enormously for your skin.
+The commercial incentive runs in the same direction: scent drives first-purchase decisions, and consumer psychology research consistently shows that a pleasant smell increases perceived product efficacy even when the formula is identical.
+The International Fragrance Association (IFRA) sets voluntary safety guidelines covering over 3,600 ingredients, but there is no mandatory pre-market safety testing for fragrance blends in the US, which is why the EU/US regulatory gap matters for your skin.

 The Science: How Fragrance Triggers Skin Reactions

-Not everyone who uses a fragranced product will have a reaction.
-That is important to state upfront, because fear-mongering helps no one.
-But the risk profile is significant enough to warrant understanding the mechanism.
+Not everyone who uses a fragranced product will react.
+But the risk profile is significant enough to understand the mechanism.

 Irritant contact dermatitis is the more common, non-immunological response.
-Certain fragrance chemicals, particularly at higher concentrations, disrupt the skin's lipid barrier.
-This causes redness, stinging, and transient inflammation without involving the immune system.
-Anyone can experience this, but people with compromised skin barriers, those with eczema, rosacea, or simply dry skin, are especially vulnerable.
+Certain fragrance chemicals disrupt the skin's lipid barrier, causing redness, stinging, and transient inflammation.
+Anyone can experience this, but compromised barriers (eczema, rosacea, dry skin) are especially vulnerable.

 Allergic contact dermatitis (ACD) is an immunological reaction.
 On first exposure, the immune system sensitises to a specific allergen.
-On subsequent exposure, it mounts a full allergic response: redness, swelling, itching, and in severe cases, blistering.
-Once sensitised, you are sensitised for life.
-No cream or treatment reverses it.
+On subsequent exposure, it mounts a full response: redness, swelling, itching, sometimes blistering.
+Once sensitised, you stay sensitised for life.

-The prevalence figures are telling.
 In the general population, 1 to 4% of people are sensitised to fragrance allergens.
-Among patients presenting to dermatologists with contact dermatitis, that figure jumps to 8 to 15%, according to data published in the journal Contact Dermatitis (Johansen et al., 2015).
-Fragrance mix I and Balsam of Peru are consistently the top-ranking allergens in patch test series across Europe and North America.
+Among patients seeing dermatologists for contact dermatitis, that figure jumps to 8 to 15%, per Johansen et al., 2015 in Contact Dermatitis.
+Fragrance mix I and Balsam of Peru consistently top patch test series across Europe and North America.

 Natural vs. Synthetic Fragrance: Is One Better?

-Essential oils, the flagships of "natural" fragrance, are extraordinarily complex chemical mixtures.
-Lavender essential oil, for example, contains over 150 distinct chemical compounds, including linalool and linalyl acetate.
-These two compounds are also among the 26 regulated EU fragrance allergens.
-Tea tree oil, beloved in acne skincare, is a top 10 allergen in contact dermatitis patch test studies.
-Citrus oils, including bergamot and cold-pressed lime, contain furanocoumarins that can trigger phototoxic reactions when skin is exposed to UV light after application.
+Essential oils are extraordinarily complex chemical mixtures.
+Lavender contains over 150 compounds including linalool and linalyl acetate, both on the 26 EU regulated allergens.
+Tea tree oil ranks top 10 in contact dermatitis patch tests.
+Citrus oils (bergamot, cold-pressed lime) contain furanocoumarins that can trigger phototoxic reactions under UV.

-Synthetic fragrance ingredients, by contrast, are often isolated single compounds that can be tested in controlled conditions.
-A synthetic musk has a known molecular structure, a known sensitisation rate, and a regulatory-established safe use level.
+Synthetic fragrance ingredients, by contrast, are often isolated single compounds with a known molecular structure, sensitisation rate, and regulatory-established safe use level.
 A "natural fragrance" blend of essential oils might contain 40 allergens you have no way of identifying.

 The honest answer: neither natural nor synthetic fragrance is categorically safer.
-What matters is the specific compounds present, their concentrations, and whether they appear in a rinse-off or leave-on product.
-A product marketed as "naturally scented with essential oils" can be far more irritating than one using a well-tested synthetic fragrance at a controlled level.
+What matters is the specific compounds, their concentrations, and whether they appear in a rinse-off or leave-on product.

-This matters for label-reading.
 Do not automatically trust "scented with natural botanical extracts" as a safety signal.
-Check for specific essential oils in the ingredient list and cross-reference them against the SkinScore ingredient encyclopedia for allergen risk profiles.
+Check for specific essential oils in the ingredient list and cross-reference them against the SkinScore ingredient encyclopedia.
+The same caution applies to layering actives with fragranced products: if you are starting retinol as a beginner, pair it with a fragrance-free buffer to limit barrier stress.

 Decoding Labels: Fragrance-Free vs. Unscented vs. Essential Oils